Effective Training of Convolutional Neural Networks with Low-bitwidth Weights and Activations: Experiments

 In this section, we fix the pretrained teacher network and only fine-tune the student network.
 This is the scheme used by~\cite{hinton2015distilling} to train their student network.
 The training details for the student network are the same as those described in Sec.~\ref{exp:joint}.

-From Table~\ref{tab:fixed_teacher}, we can observe that the improvement is relatively lower than that with pretrained teachers in Table~\ref{tab:joint_PreResNet}.
-This proves that directly transferring the knowledge from the pretrained teacher may not be optimal or not be suitable for quantization.
+From Table~\ref{tab:fixed_teacher}, we can observe that the improvement is relatively lower than that with jointly updated teachers in Table~\ref{tab:joint_PreResNet}.
+This proves that directly transferring the knowledge from the fixed pretrained teacher may not be optimal or not be suitable for quantization.
+Both $\Ml$ and $\Mf$ should be jointly optimized to adapt to each other.

-Both $M_{low}$ and $M_{full}$ should be jointly optimized to adapt to each other.
-However, this scheme has an advantage that one can pre-compute and store the guidance signals and access them during training $M_{low}$, which can save the forward and backward pass computations w.r.t.\ $M_{full}$.
+However, this scheme has an advantage that one can pre-compute and store the guidance signals and access them during training $\Ml$, which can save the forward and backward pass computations w.r.t.\ $\Mf$.
 For better understanding, we further show the convergence curves for AlexNet* on ImageNet in Figure~\ref{fig:jointornot}.